Thomas & Friends: Hero of the Rails: Plot

 While Thomas and Hiro wait for Percy with the last part, they hear Spencer's whistle and run.
 Spencer finds them and gives chase, but without the last part, Hiro falls apart and is forced to a stop.
 Spencer is suddenly distracted by Gordon while Thomas moves Hiro to a new hiding place.
 The Duke and Duchess are furious with Spencer for abandoning his own work, and Thomas asks to assist him, in order to keep an eye on Spencer and to regain the trust of Sir Topham Hatt.
 Meanwhile, the other engines visit Hiro to keep his spirits up.
-When Thomas finally decides to tell Sir Topham Hatt about Hiro, Spencer tries to stop him, but he is foiled by a rickety bridge which collapses beneath him.
+When Thomas finally decides to tell Sir Topham Hatt about Hiro, Spencer tries to stop him, but he is foiled by a rickety bridge that collapses beneath him.

 When Thomas explains Hiro's situation to Sir Topham Hatt, he reassures Thomas that he would never have scrapped the "Master of the Railway", and the following day, Thomas and Percy bring him to the Steamworks.
-There, Victor and his assistant (Kevin the Crane) work together to restore Hiro.
-Once he's as good as new, Hiro with Rocky the breakdown crane rescues Spencer, and they work with Thomas on the summerhouse.
-Spencer apologizes to the two engines, saying they are "both fine engines and fine friends."
+There, Victor, and his assistant Kevin the Crane work together to restore Hiro.
+Once he is repaired, Hiro, with Rocky the Breakdown Crane, rescues Spencer, and they work with Thomas on the summer house.
+Spencer later apologizes to the two engines and befriends them.
 Hiro misses Japan, so Sir Topham Hatt arranges for Hiro to return home.
 A farewell party is held at the docks, and Thomas promises Hiro that Sodor will always be his home too.